AnneEstoppey/myweather/README.md

 ## 🧪 Weather Client Project — Summary

 This project is a simple Python weather client that fetches current weather data from the [WeatherStack API](https://weatherstack.com/) and models the response using **Pydantic**.
+In this project we also used [UV](https://docs.astral.sh/uv/).

 ### 🗂️ Project Structure